 6. Similar to Mindfulness: Recent research has connected happiness and mindfulness.
-The daily process of journaling could bring you to a comparable mental state achieve while practicing mindfulness.
-Mindfulness helps with letting go of the past and stop being anxious about the future.
+The daily process of journaling could bring you to a comparable mental state achieved while practicing mindfulness.
+Mindfulness helps with letting go of the past and stop you from being anxious about the future.
 Journaling and mindfulness both require concentration and a non-stressful connection with your mind and thoughts.

-7. Self-Awareness: Journaling helps you recognizing and handling emotions and feelings.
+7. Self-Awareness: Journaling helps you in recognizing and handling emotions.
 It increases your intuition and empathetic skills.

 The easiest way to start an inspirational daily journal is by writing three sentences each day before the end of the day.
 Simple but highly beneficial.

 A much crafty way is doing freestyle writing.
 Sitting down with pen and paper (not a laptop.
 Not a cellphone) and make your heart free to bleed through words (kidding).
 Many things will come from this type of journal.
 It will range from healing to self-discovery.
 But also from creativity and reinvention of ideas.
-I love doing freestyle writing after I finish listening to a chapter in Audible or after I finish reading a great paragraph on a new book.
+I love doing freestyle writing after I finish listening to a chapter in Audible, a Podcast or after finishing reading a great book.

 The most famous and highly recommended journal is the gratitude journal.
-Writing down from 5 to 10 sentences daily of what you feel the most gratitude in your life.
-This type of journal is famous for the right reasons but mostly because it is life changing.
-Magic will occur, and it will be created by your own personal writing.
+Writing down from 5 to 10 sentences daily on what you feel the most gratitude in your life.
+This type of journal is famous for the right reasons, but mostly because it is life-changing.
+Magic will occur and this peaceful magic will be created by your own personal writing.
 Gratitude tends to have a domino effect.
-The more you practice, encourage, and acknowledge gratitude and appreciation; the more it repeats itself.
+The more you practice, encourage and acknowledge gratitude and appreciation; the more it repeats itself.
 Like a boomerang.
 You send the good; you get the good back.